konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 In reverse monitors, we distinguish two kinds of conditions:

-- `MonitorTrigger_i` is a condition over past and next state variables, which triggers (activates) the monitor.
+- `MonitorCheck_i` is a condition over past and next state variables, which activates the monitor.
 If _any_ of those conditions hold, the monitor is activated.
-These conditions should not be confused with preconditions `MustFail/MustPass` from direct monitors: unlike those, a `MonitorTrigger` can express conditions like _"a state variable has changed its value."_
+These conditions should not be confused with preconditions `MustFail/MustPass` from direct monitors: unlike those, a `MonitorCheck` can express conditions like _"a state variable has changed its value."_
-- `MonitorEffect_i` is a condition over past and next state variables, which specifies the effect that the monitor, if activated, should check. _All_ of `MonitorEffect_i` should hold if the transaction is successful.
+- `MonitorAssert_i` is a condition over past and next state variables, which the monitors requires . _All_ of `MonitorAssert_i` should hold if the transaction is successful.
 These conditions are the same as `MustHold` in direct monitors, and express a post-condition.

-_Thus, the main difference wrt. direct monitors is how monitor activation is expressed: while direct monitors are activated by observing the cause (a method invocation with specific parameters), reverse monitors are activated by observing the effect (a change in state variables)._
+_Thus, the main difference wrt. direct monitors is how monitor activation is expressed: while direct monitors are activated by observing the cause (a method invocation with specific parameters), reverse monitors are activated by observing the effect (a change in state variables).
+Another difference is that `Monitor<Check|Assert>` conditions are method-unspecific, and can refer only to the state variables and the environment, but not to the method parameters._

-In the above, `Monitor<Trigger|Effect>` is a prefix, which tells the monitor system how to interpret this predicate.
+In the above, `Monitor<Check|Assert>` is a prefix, which tells the monitor system how to interpret this predicate.
 The complete pattern for predicate names with these prefixes is as follows:

 ```
-Monitor<Trigger|Effect>_<Monitor>_<ConditionDescription>
+Monitor<Check|Assert>_<Monitor>_<ConditionDescription>
 ```

 All predicates which refer to the same `<Monitor>` will be grouped, to create together one _effect monitor_.
 Interpreted formally, the monitor should do the following when activated:

-- If _any_ of `MonitorTrigger_i` conditions hold, check that _all_ `MonitorEffect_i` hold over the past and next states (otherwise, issue a warning / revert if configured to do so)
+- If _any_ of `MonitorCheck_i` conditions hold, ensure that _all_ `MonitorAssert_i` hold over the past and next states (otherwise, issue a warning / revert if configured to do so)

 Again, imposing a simple structure which combines triggers with _or_, but effects with _and_ allows you to avoid cumbersome logic inside monitor predicates.